HannesAlexandersson/snack-o-mat/readMe.md

 ### dag2
 struggling really hard with getting the "add to cart" function to work properly.
 Finally I got it right.
 Experimenting with sessions to see if I can get the page to allow the user to add multiple products to the cart.
 Now I have a big decision to make. either I scrap the fancy navbar since I cant make it work properly between pages of the website or I dig my head in and continue to waste time on trying to make it work.
 Fixed an rudementirary filter function
+Also worked on accesability. trying to make sure it works properly on all screens.
+But the way the navbar is constructed made it hard.
+So instead I removed the navbar for small screens and only kept the icons.